University of California Health

 - Facilitating the ability to include UCH Programs of excellence in benefit design

 - Keeping UC dollars within UC clinical enterprise, where feasible

 - Providing an opportunity for UC providers to take on financial risk

-Governance includes an Executive Steering Committee (ESC), which has fiduciary responsibilities for UC health benefits programs, and a Joint Operating Committee (JOC), which has operational oversight of UC health benefits programs.
+Governance includes an Executive Steering Committee (ESC), which has fiduciary responsibilities for UC benefits programs, and a Joint Operating Committee (JOC), which has operational oversight of UC benefits programs.
 The governance structure enables objective and unbiased issues review, discussion, and decision-making and ensures checks-and-balances on plan strategy and operations.